Wednesday, September 27, 2017

 shone on the bars

-of my own infant bed.
+of my infant crib.

 A junebug clinging